mhorga/mhorga.github.io/_posts/2015-11-16-using-the-interface-builder-in-xcode.markdown

 ![alt text](https://github.com/Swiftor/InterfaceBuilder/raw/master/images/ib4.png "IB4")

-All we are left to do now is to set constraints for the stack view.
+All we are left to do now is set constraints for the two stack views.
 Instead of creating all the constraints manually, we can easily let the `Interface Builder` do it for us by selecting the rightmost icon this time, named __Resolve Auto Layout Issues__, and by choosing __Add Missing Constraints__ under `All Views in View Controller`.
 Now we are all set with a stacked view that has `Auto Layout` working for any simulator sizes and orientations:

 ![alt text](https://github.com/Swiftor/InterfaceBuilder/raw/master/images/ib5.png "IB5")